Voljega/ExoDOSConverter/README.md

 For those of you for which this name doesn't mean anything, ExoDOS Collection is a collection of DOS games and in my opinion the best one as it includes full, correct configuration for all games.
-It is based on Launchbox and Windows only though There's also an ExoDOSWin3x collection for Windows 3.1 games
+It is based on Launchbox and Windows only though
+The collection is supported in its V5 full version only, V4 support has been dropped Lite version will be likely supported later with Download on demand implemented in the converter, if it's feasible There's also an ExoDOSWin3x collection for Windows 3.1 games, version 2 of which will be supported when it's released

 Before using this tool, don't forget to install the collection with its `setup.bat`